Reply to Paris's Comments on Exactification of Stirling's Approximation for the Logarithm of the Gamma Function: Conclusion

-In this paper we have refuted the two mains claims made by Paris \cite{par14} concerning Ref.\ \cite{kow14}.
-These are that there is no need for the concept of regularisation to be employed in the asymptotics of $\ln \Gamma(z)$ and that the ``Stokes smoothing" view originated by Berry \cite{ber89}, and subsequently supported by Olver \cite{olv90}, represents the correct view for interpreting asymptotic behaviour near a Stokes line.
-In regard to the first claim, we have seen that unbeknownst to him, Paris has actually employed the concept of regularisation to arrive at the forms that he derives for the remainder $R_{N}(z)$ given by Eqs.\ (\ref{four})- (\ref{fiveb}) here.
-With regard to the second claim, we have seen that the Borel-summed regularised values of $\ln \Gamma(z)$ in Ref.\ \cite{kow14} are based entirely on the conventional view of the Stokes phenomenon, which holds that the Stokes multiplier of the subdominant part of a complete asymptotic expansion behaves as a step-function at a Stokes line.
-Moreover, Paris has not provided a hyperasymptotic study to demonstrate that the smoothing view is indeed superior to the conventional view.
-Therefore, the challenge to Paris is that he should demonstrate that his asymptotic results in Ref.\ \cite{par14} at least reproduce or even better still improve upon the results in Table\ \ref{tab1}, which represent the results from a hyperasymptotic analysis of $\ln \Gamma(z)$ in Ref.\ \cite{kow14} based on the conventional view of the Stokes phenomenon.
-Only then can he claim that smoothing represents a viable concept in asymptotics.
-After all, if the smoothing approach is indeed correct and the conventional view false, then this should become evident when one wishes to obtain hyperasymptotic values of a function from its asymptotic forms not only near, but also far away from a Stokes line, regardless of whether optimal truncation has been invoked or not.
-In addition, it should also be able to handle all values of $|z|$, not just $|z| \gg 1$ as in Ref.\ \cite{par14}.
+In summary, the two main claims in Ref.\ \cite{par14} that (1) there is no need for the concept of regularization and (2) the ``Stokes smoothing" view originally due to Berry \cite{ber89} represents the correct view for interpreting asymptotic behaviour near a Stokes line, have been refuted.
+In regard to the first claim, we have seen that unbeknownst to him, Paris has actually employed the concept of regularization to arrive at the forms that he derives for the remainder $R_{N}(z)$ given by Eqs.\ (\ref{four})-(\ref{fiveb}) here.
+On the second claim, we have seen that the Borel-summed regularized values of $\ln \Gamma(z)$ in Ref.\ \cite{kow14} are based entirely on the conventional view of the Stokes phenomenon, which holds that the Stokes multiplier of the subdominant part of a complete asymptotic expansion behaves as a step-function at a Stokes line.
+Moreover, Paris has not provided a hyperasymptotic study demonstrating that his smoothing view is indeed superior to the conventional view.
+Specifically, he needs to reproduce or better still improve upon the results presented in Table\ \ref{tab1}, which display the results from a hyperasymptotic analysis of $\ln \Gamma(z)$ in Ref.\ \cite{kow14} based on the conventional view of the Stokes phenomenon for $|z|=3$.
+After all, if the smoothing approach is indeed correct, then this should become evident when one wishes to obtain hyperasymptotic values of a function from its asymptotic forms not only near, but also far away from a Stokes line, regardless of whether optimal truncation has been invoked or not.
+It should also be able to handle all values of $|z|$, not just $|z| \gg 1$.